(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "Hmph."
 The warrior sizes the other man up and finally murmurs, "So you say you know a lot."

 "I probably knew more that was going on than anybody else did for years, new buddy.
-Even Taishakuten with his little mirror thing couldn't keep up with me," Kujaku brags as he flaps his wings, a rather preening gesture, Zouchouten thinks.
+Even Taishakuten with his little mirror thing couldn't keep up with me."
+Kujaku flaps his wings, a rather preening gesture, Zouchouten thinks.

 Kujaku gives him a half-smile and replies, "Maybe.
 Perhaps she wanted you as well, perhaps she just respected you… she never spoke of it aloud, and though I can read the stars, I can't read someone's mind."

 "Oh."
 Zouchouten seems to deflate as he decides, "Then… she probably didn't, as she went off and got killed without saying goodbye.
-I begged her to stop, and she just turned her back and went for Taishakuten."
+I begged her to stop, and she just turned her back and went for Taishakuten.
+She said she wouldn't really be living if she weren't living as she wished, and I wanted to say that in time she might wish to live differently, but it was too late.
+And you know," his voice is starting to get choked up, "she didn't even thank me for all I did for her."

-Kujaku cocks a head, saying, "Her fate, like that of all the Six Stars, was to die.
+Kujaku cocks his head, saying, "Her fate, like that of all the Six Stars, was to die.
 Destiny ruled her life with an iron fist –"

 "I know!"
 Zouchouten snarls then.
 "Don't preach to me about Fate!
 She did what she felt she needed to do, she did what was right."

-Kujaku nods as Zouchouten spins away once more, and sighs, "Yes she did.
+Kujaku nods as Zouchouten spins away once more, and murmurs, "Yes, she did.
 Lady Karura lived her life without regrets.
 A strong woman if ever there was one… but has it never occurred to you that she might have done things differently had she known all the information?"

 He lays a hand on the distraught Zouchouten's shoulder and whispers, "You cannot stop the wheel of Fate from turning, General of the Southland… but it does not crush Love into nothing."